SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Metadata

-Our spatial coordinates are obtained from the Primary Image Guider \citep[PIG; ][]{sliepen13primary} of the SST.
-PIG fits a circle to the circumference of the primary image of the solar disk, as projected on the bottom plate of the vacuum tube.
-Knowing the location of the exit window, it infers the pointing with $\sim$10\arcsec{} accuracy and $\sim$1\arcsec{} precision and logs it every second\footnote{In rare occasions, PIG loses track of the Solar disk.
-The pipeline then falls back to interpolating the less accurate spatial coordinates from the Turret, logged every 30~s.}.
+Our spatial coordinates are obtained from PIG.
+PIG fits a circle to the circumference of the primary image of the solar disk, as projected on the bottom plate of the telescope vacuum tube.
+Knowing the location of the exit window, it infers the pointing with $\sim$10\arcsec{} accuracy and $\sim$1\arcsec{} precision and logs it every second.
+However, the accuracy depends on a recent calibration, with several positions on the limb as reference.
+Failing that, the pointing can be 1--2\arcmin{} off.

+It is rare, but PIG sometimes loses track of the solar disk for extended periods of time.
+When it does, SSTRED falls back to the less accurate spatial coordinates from the turret system, logged every 30~s.

+The SSTRED interpolates the logged coordinates to obtain the pointing for any point in time.

-All frames that belong to the same scan are registered by the MOMFBD processing so that they all have a common FOV.
+All frames that belong to the same scan are aligned by the MOMFBD processing so that they all have a common FOV.
 The temporal alignment procedure follows the features in the photospheric WB images, trying to keep them stationary in the FOV.
-This means the spatial coordinates are constant during a scan but change with scan number due to the Solar rotation and possibly the motion of the tracked feature over the solar surface.
+This means that the spatial coordinates are constant during a scan but can change with scan number due to the solar rotation and possibly the motion of the tracked feature over the solar surface.
+However, with the expected limited accuracy of the pointing information, we initially set the spatial coordinates to the median of the logged pointing coordinates.
+Varying coordinates can be introduced later with calibrations to other instruments.

-The orientation of the detector pixel-grid is not in general aligned with the coordinate axes on the Sun.
-We specify the spatial coordinates by tabulating them for the FOV corner pixels for each scan, a capable WCS reader can then interpolate to get the coordinates for any pixel.
+We specify the spatial coordinates by tabulating them for the array corner pixels for each scan.
+A capable WCS reader can then interpolate to obtain the coordinates for any pixel.

-However, currently we do not have an absolute calibration of the orientation of the cameras with respect to the Solar coordinate system.
-We are planning to do this by fitting SST images of a suitable target to simultaneous SDO images.
-Until this is done, only the average of the four corner coordinates should be trusted as the coordinates of the center of the FOV.
-The lack of orientation information is signaled by setting the systematic accuracy (keyword \texttt{CSYER$n$}) for the spatial coordinates to 60\arcsec{} (comparable to the entire FOV).
-When we have the calibration, this error will be set to a significantly smaller value.
+Before May 2020, SSTRED did not have an absolute calibration of the orientation of the cameras with respect to the solar coordinate system.
+It can now do this (also for older data) by fitting SST images of a suitable target to simultaneous SDO/HMI continuum images.
+Before, only the average of the four corner coordinates could be trusted as the coordinates of the center of the FOV.
+The lack of orientation information is signaled by setting the systematic accuracy (keyword \texttt{CSYER$n$}) for the spatial coordinates to 60\arcsec{} or worse (comparable to the entire FOV).
+When the calibration is complete, \texttt{CSYER$n$} is set to 5\arcsec{} or less.